karivillanueva/my-web/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Environment Variables

+This project requires the following environment variables to be set in a `.env.local` file at the root of the project:

+- `EMAIL_USER`: Your Gmail address that will be used to send emails.
+- `EMAIL_PASS`: The App Password generated from your Google Account.

+**How to get a Gmail App Password:**

+1. Go to your Google Account Security settings.
+2. Ensure 2-Step Verification is enabled.
+3. Find the "App passwords" section.
+4. Select "Mail" as the app and your device.
+5. Generate the password and use it for `EMAIL_PASS`.